-Active in the bar and the community, Peter is the founder of the Disability Interest Group of the San Diego County Bar Association, a member of the San Diego County Bar Association's Diversity and Inclusion Committee, and is an Officer with Don Diego VFW Post 7420 (Chaplain).
+Active in the bar and the community, Peter is the founder of the Different Abilities Group of the San Diego County Bar Association, a member of the San Diego County Bar Association's Diversity and Inclusion Committee, and is an Officer with Don Diego VFW Post 7420 (Chaplain).

 For his service with the Marines in Iraq, Peter received a Bronze Star; he received the Defense Meritorious Service Award for his service in Afghanistan.
 He was awarded a prestigious Pro Bono (CLAY) Award by the State Bar of California for work for Judy Booher, whose son was tragically killed as a firefighter.
 As a result of this case, the Brett Alan Laws Act was signed by the governor of California to protect emergency personnel.